Home » Recipes » Recipes by Season » Fall Recipes » Cajun Style Royal Red Shrimp Pasta for One (or a crowd)

 • Why add the pasta cooking water?
 Starchy pasta water added to sauce is one of the professional techniques used in restaurants (and by the Italians who invented the stuff) to create rich velvety pasta.
 And in this recipe, when combined with the butter sauce, noodles, and the heat of the skillet in the last minutes of cooking it helps create a perfectly silky and extremely flavorful sauce.

-• If your sauce is too thick or you feel you don’t have enough, add just a little more pasta water 1 tablespoon (15g) at a time and toss well.
-Just don’t add too much which may drown out all that shrimpy, Cajun’y flavor!
+• If your sauce is too thick or you feel you don’t have enough, add just a little more pasta water 1 tablespoon (15g) at a time, and toss well.
+Just don’t add too much which may drown out all the good shrimpy, Cajun’y flavor!

 • In step 3, do not overcook the pasta in this step because you will add the cooked, drained pasta to the skillet along with the shrimp sauce and sauté for just about 1 minute more in order to build the sauce and bind everything together just before plating.